-.
-For the AXI streaming core without Field Updates.
-For the most up-to-date information on core and device support status, consult the product guide for the specific version of the IP you wish to use.
+- 1. For the most up-to-date information on core and device support status, consult the product guide for the specific version of the IP you wish to use. - 2.
+The KU19P has no master PCIe block instance; none of the three PCIe blocks in the device contain the MCAP connection to the configuration engine.
+Tandem Configuration is not supported for this device, and any partial bitstream delivery via PCIe must be sent to the ICAP.

-Note: Any device not listed in this table does not have a PCIe site in the programmable logic portion of the device, or, like Zynq RFSoC devices, does not have an MCAP-enabled PCIe site in the programmable logic.
-Unlike UltraScale, UltraScale+ does not have a dedicated connection to a PCIe Reset pin, but Xilinx recommends using a pin in Bank 65.
+Note: Any device not listed in this table does not have a PCle site in the programmable logic portion of the device, or, like Zynq RFSoC devices, does not have an MCAP-enabled PCle site in the programmable logic.
+Unlike UltraScale, UltraScale+ does not have a dedicated connection to a PCle Reset pin, but Xilinx recommends using a pin in Bank 65.